-Working Capital cycle is an important ratio which tells us how many times in a year is a company able to churn its inventory to make goods and generate cash for their business!!!.
+Working Capital cycle is an important ratio that tells us how many times in a year is a company able to churn its inventory to make goods and generate cash for their business!!!.

-Now would you not like to invest in a company which does not need to take much debt as their goods get sold as soon as it gets manufactured.
+Now would you not like to invest in a company that does not need to take much debt as their goods get sold as soon as it gets manufactured.
 I bet you would!!!.

 That means the company keeps on receiving back the money from sales of its goods and uses the same cash for its inventory purchase thus hardly requiring any debt financing.
-These companies are investors favorite.
+These companies are investors’ favorites.

-The time that a business takes to churn its Assets and Liabilities to generate cash for the business is known as the working capital cycle.
-The Net Current Assets and the Current liabilities, a component of the balance sheet; are used to maneuver Working capital requirement.
-It is used to understand the Liquidity and efficiency of the company.
-The more the working capital cycle the lesser is the chances of the generation of quick cash and the lesser the working capital cycle the higher the turnover ratio thus generating more cash for the business.
-Hence, the outside debt or loan requirement to become lesser, raising the efficiency quotient of the business.
+The Working Capital Cycle for a business is the length of time it takes to convert net working capital (current assets less current liabilities) all into cash.
+Businesses typically try to manage this cycle by selling inventory quickly, collecting revenue from customers quickly, and paying bills slowly, to optimize cash flow.
+It is used to understand the liquidity and efficiency of the company.
+The longer the working capital cycle the lesser is the chances of the generation of quick cash and the shorter the working capital cycle the higher the turnover ratio thus generating more cash for the business.
+Hence, the outside debt or loan requirement becomes less which increases the efficiency quotient of the business.

-Sometimes natural calamity like Tsunami or Earthquake or an unforeseen calamity like flood or government policies or geopolitical turmoil or economic implications or macros of different countries impacts WCC for a shorter period of time but the effect can be long-lived.
+Sometimes natural calamity like Tsunami or Earthquake or unforeseen calamities like flood or government policies or geopolitical turmoil or economic implications or macros of different countries impacts WCC for a shorter span of time but the effect can be long-lived.
 If the management is dynamic then it will try to minimize the effect on its working capital cycle and increase cash flow generation.

-If the Current Assets exceed Current liabilities then the firm is said to have a positive working capital cycle and if the Current Assets is less than the Current Liabilities then the firm is expected to have a negative working capital cycle.
-Shorter is the working capital cycle higher is the free cash flow generation and higher is the liquidity of a company.
-Components impacting WCC is debtors, creditors, stock and Free Cash.
+If the Current Assets exceed Current liabilities then the firm has a positive working capital cycle and if the Current Assets are less than the Current Liabilities then the firm is expected to have a negative working capital cycle.
+Shorter the working capital cycle higher is the free cash flow generation and higher is the liquidity of a company.
+Components impacting WCC are debtors, creditors, stock, and Free Cash.